 - The guarantees and warranties that you offer

-- ANYTHING that relates to the products or services that are being sold via your website
+- Any policies or notices that relate to the products or services that are being sold on your website

 Remember: just because someone buys a low-ticket product/offer doesn’t mean you can neglect defining the relationship.
 Just like you’d send your high-ticket group coaching clients a written contract, make sure you take the time to spell out your policies and make them easily accessible on your website’s terms and conditions page.